 - If you do not like being tied down and working for someone else, you can be a contract attorney.

 These sorts of things you can always fix.
 You simply cannot fix not liking the work.
-It is important that you make sure to distinguish between what you do and do not like.
+You must make sure to distinguish between what you do and do not like.

-- You Should Quit the Practice of Law If You Really Suck at It.
+2. You Should Quit The Practice Of Law If You Really Suck At It

 - Attorneys need to be detail-oriented and enjoy details.
 Otherwise, they will miss deadlines and do all sorts of harm.